TusharGautam29/Projectx/README.md

 where p(i) is the probability of packets originating from IP address i.
 Threshold Setting:

-The threshold entropy is determined by averaging the entropy values from normal and attack traffic simulations.
-Traffic with entropy below this threshold is classified as a potential DDoS attack.
+A threshold entropy value is determined by averaging the entropy values from normal and attack traffic.
+This threshold is used to classify incoming traffic.
 Detection and Accuracy Measurement:

-The method classifies traffic by comparing its entropy to the threshold.
-Accuracy is evaluated by simulating multiple instances of normal and attack traffic.
+The system classifies traffic as normal or a potential DDoS attack based on whether its entropy is above or below the threshold.
+Accuracy is evaluated by simulating multiple test cases.
 Implementation
-The implementation consists of several Python functions:
+The implementation is divided into several key functions:

-send_packets(num_packets, num_ips, attack=False): Simulates network traffic by generating a list of IP addresses. compute_entropy(traffic): Computes the entropy of the traffic data. detect_ddos(traffic, threshold_entropy): Classifies traffic as normal or a DDoS attack. find_accuracy(num_tests, num_packets, num_ips, threshold_entropy, verbose=False): Calculates the detection accuracy across multiple test cases.
+send_packets(num_packets, num_ips, attack=False): Simulates network traffic with either a uniform or concentrated distribution of IP addresses. compute_entropy(traffic): Calculates the entropy of the given traffic data. detect_ddos(traffic, threshold_entropy): Classifies the traffic based on its entropy. find_accuracy(num_tests, num_packets, num_ips, threshold_entropy, verbose=False): Evaluates the detection accuracy by running multiple test scenarios.
 Example Usage
 python
 Copy code